-There is a lot of misinformation about whether a dog can eat peanut butter as some dog owners give their dogs peanut butter nearly every day.
+There is a lot of misinformation about whether a dog can eat peanut butter as some dog owners give their dogs it nearly every day.

 First, of all, it depends on the brand of peanut butter, as there are some brands that contain harmful additives.